 Tokens may be turned in at the Market Information Booth each week.
 Tokens must be turned in at least once a month.
-The Market cuts checks once a week and will be handed out at the next market or mailed.
-If you have any unpaid fees your token reimbursement will go towards those first.
+The Market cuts checks once a week and will be handed out at the next market or mailed by Chamber Staff.
+If you have any unpaid fees your token reimbursement will go towards those fees first.
 Market tokens cannot be used to pay booth fees.